 Does Creatine Affect You Mentally?

-However, it is important for those taking medications for mental illnesses to ask their doctors first before taking creatine supplements.
+Yes, creatine positively affects you mentally by boosting your cognitive function.
+There is not enough evidence that it causes anxiety or depression.
+However, it is important for those taking medications for mental illnesses to consult their doctors before taking creatine supplements.

 Does Creatine Cause Weight Gain?